-Securities and mutual funds that have increased in value and been held for more than one year are one of the most popular assets to use when making a gift to the U.S. Fund for UNICEF.
+Securities and mutual funds that have increased in value and been held for more than one year are one of the most popular assets to use when making a gift to UNICEF USA.
 Making a gift of securities or mutual funds to us offers you the chance to support our work while realizing important benefits for yourself.

 Securities are most often used to support our work in the form of:

 An outright gift.
-When you donate securities to the U.S. Fund, you receive the same income tax savings that you would if you wrote us a check, but with the added benefit of eliminating capital gains taxes on the transfer, which can be as high as 20 percent.
+When you donate securities to UNICEF USA, you receive the same income tax savings that you would if you wrote us a check, but with the added benefit of eliminating capital gains taxes on the transfer, which can be as high as 20 percent.

 A transfer on death (TOD) account.
 By placing a TOD designation on your brokerage or investment account, that account will be paid over to one or more persons or charities after your lifetime.

 A gift in your will or living trust.
 If you aren't ready to give up these assets during your lifetime, a gift of securities through your will or living trust allows you the flexibility to change your mind at any time.